Creamy Bratwurst Stew Recipe

 - 1/2 teaspoon pepper

 - 3 tablespoons cold water

-- 2. Stir in cream.
-Combine cornstarch and water until smooth; stir into stew.
-Cook, covered, on high 30 minutes or until thickened.
+- 3. Mix cornstarch and water until smooth; stir into stew.
+Cook, covered, on high until thickened, about 30 minutes.
 Yield: 8 servings.

 Reviews for Creamy Bratwurst Stew